arungudelli/angularjswiki/content/angular/how-to-use-font-awesome-icons-in-Angular-applications/index.md

  {{< figure src="fontawesome icon different sizes.png" title="fontawesome icon different sizes" alt="fontawesome icon different sizes">}}

-## Fixed width fontawesome icons in Angular
+## Fixed width Font Awesome icons in Angular

-Fontawesome icons contains more than 1500+ free icons and 3500+ pro icons.
+Font Awesome icons contains more than 1500+ free icons and 3500+ pro icons.
 But all the icons are not of same size.

 To force the icons to render in a fixed size we can use `fixedWidth` property of `<fa-icon>`